mjkerrison/obsidian-simple-kanban/README.md

 ## Known Limitations

 - Minor flicker on rerender as scroll is restored
-- Subtasks/indented notes are not displayed
+- Subtasks and child notes are displayed on cards; subtasks support inline toggling
 - No sorting controls yet; no bulk operations
 - Drag-and-drop between columns not yet implemented (planned via `statusTag`)

 ## Contributing / Development

 See `DEVELOPER.md` for architecture, code map, and how to work on the plugin.